 4. Plenty of Festive Lights

-Chattanooga’s Holiday Trail of Lights is a collection of 13 of the best places to find Christmas lights and holiday cheer around the city.
-Attractions on the Trail include Lights at the Chattanooga Zoo, twinkling Snowflakes on the Walnut Street Bridge, the Tennessee Aquarium’s Holiday Under the Peaks, and Ruby Falls Christmas Underground, where you’ll walk through a secret underground passage to greet Santa and his elves.
+Chattanooga’s Holiday Trail of Lights is a curated list of the best places to find Christmas lights and holiday cheer around the city.
+Attractions on the Trail include Reindeer on the Riverfront and Lighted Boat Parade, the Asian Lantern Festival at the Chattanooga Zoo, twinkling Snowflakes on the Walnut Street Bridge, Holidays at the Chattanooga Choo Choo, and the Tennessee Aquarium’s Holiday Under the Peaks.

 6. The Polar Express in 3D at the IMAX

-Sure, The Polar Express might technically be a kids movie, but there’s no denying that it appeals to all ages.
+Sure, The Polar Express might technically be a kids' movie, but there’s no denying that it appeals to all ages.
 The film became an instant classic upon its release in 2004, and the years have only made its heartwarming story better.
-Gather up the whole family for a 3D viewing of The Polar Express and then warm up with hot chocolate just around the corner at downtown’s newest Starbucks on Broad Street.
+Gather up the whole family for a 3D viewing of The Polar Express.

-7. Ice on the Landing at the Choo Choo
+7. Ice on the Landing at the First Horizon Pavilion

-From November through January, experience the thrill of ice skating in the lovely landscaped gardens of the Chattanooga Choo Choo.
+From November through January, experience the thrill of ice skating in Chattanooga.
 No matter your age or skill level, a trip to the ice rink is sure to be an unforgettable experience.
-Skate rentals are included with tickets, and you can sign up for a lesson on Saturday mornings.
-Not your thing?
-Grab a warm drink from Frothy Monkey in the Choo Choo and enjoy watching the skaters.
+Skate rentals are included with tickets, and you can rent plastic skate buddies for your littles who are new to skating!

 8. Winter Hikes